Daste745/.dotfiles/README.md

 ## TODO

-- Make it easier and faster to boostrap dotfiles on a new system
-- Add a script to install all the necessary packages for a new system
-  - GNU stow
-  - fish shell
-  - tmux
-  - vim
-  - mise
-  - ...
 - Add some background job to check if the dotfiles are up to date
 - Add configuration for servers